mikosik/smooth-build/README.md

 release.jar: files("src") | javac | jar ;
 ```

-Once Smooth development reaches version 1.0 it will allow robust multithreading execution (possibly on multiple machines) of your build process without any extra configuration on your side.

 Prerequisites
 -------------

 Learning is much faster when you can experiment on the way.
-Therefore it is advised to install Smooth-build by following [download / install](http://www.smooth-build.org/download.html) documentation so you can try all examples from this tutorial yourself.
+Therefore it is advised to install smooth-build by following [download / install](https://github.com/mikosik/smooth-build/blob/master/doc/install.md) documentation so you can try all examples from this tutorial yourself.

 All examples used in this tutorial are available online as [smooth-build-examples github project](https://github.com/mikosik/smooth-build-examples).
 You can checkout it as a git repository: